shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-macros.md

 A creative macro is a text placeholder that is replaced with impression-level information when a creative is served.
-This impression-level information is transmitted to systems outside of Xandr, which you can then use for reporting, optimization, and many other purposes.
+This impression-level information is transmitted to systems outside of Microsoft Advertising, which you can then use for reporting, optimization, and many other purposes.
 When multiple values are requested, data is sent in a comma separated list.
 For more information about the creative macros that we support, see [Supported